 - Indicate your commitment to this station (and the idea that non-profit community radio should flourish) by becoming a member of the station.

 - This is a volunteer-run station.
 Show hosts don’t get paid.
-But we hang out and have a lot of fun together.

 - Having a show is a responsibility.
 Shows must be produced on-time and be of high quality.

 - Our shows are mostly prerecorded, although some are live.
 You can produce your show here in our production studio, or at home on your own equipment.

 - WHYR seeks unique programming otherwise unavailable in the area.
 Your show proposal should articulate how the program will distinguish itself from other local shows on this station and elsewhere on the dial.

 - WHYR would like to bring something new and different to the Baton Rouge community.
 WHYR is not interested in topics and areas of interest that have already saturated the airwaves.
 Individuals proposing a program should understand WHYR’s programming prospectus, program grid, and understand how their program fits into the mission of the community radio station.